Oscar Niemeyer: Later life and death

 The Brazilian dictatorship lasted until 1985.
 Under João Figueiredo's rule it softened and gradually turned towards democracy.
 At this time Niemeyer returned to his country.
 During the 1980s, he made the Memorial Juscelino Kubitschek (1980), the Pantheon (Panteão da Pátria e da Liberdade Tancredo Neves, 1985) and the Latin America Memorial (1987) (described by The Independent of London to be "an incoherent and vulgar construction").
 The memorial sculpture represents a wounded hand, whose wound bleeds in the shape of Central and South America.
 In 1988, at 81, Niemeyer was awarded the Pritzker Architecture Prize, architecture's most prestigious award.
 From 1992 to 1996, Niemeyer was the president of the Brazilian Communist Party (PCB).
 As a lifelong activist, Niemeyer was a powerful public figure who could be linked to the party at a time when it appeared to be in its death throes after the USSR's demise.
 Although not politically active, his image helped the party survive its crisis, after the 1992 split and to remain as a political force on the national scene, which eventually led to its renewal.
 He was replaced by Zuleide Faria de Mello in 1996.
-He designed at least two more buildings in Brasilia, the Memorial dos Povos Indigenas ("Memorial for the Indigenous People") and the Catedral Militar, Igreja de N.S. da Paz.
+He designed at least two more buildings in Brasília, the Memorial dos Povos Indigenas ("Memorial for the Indigenous People") and the Catedral Militar, Igreja de N.S. da Paz.
 In 1996, at the age of 89, he was responsible for the design of the Niterói Contemporary Art Museum in Niterói, a city next to Rio de Janeiro.
 The building cantilevers out from a sheer rock face, offering a view of Guanabara Bay and the city of Rio de Janeiro.

 Niemeyer maintained his studio in Rio de Janeiro into the 21st century.
 In 2002, the Oscar Niemeyer Museum complex was inaugurated in the city of Curitiba, Paraná.
 In 2003, at 96, Niemeyer was called to design the Serpentine Gallery Summer Pavilion in Hyde Park, London, a gallery that each year invites a famous architect, who has never previously built in the UK, to design this temporary structure.
 He was still involved in diverse projects at the age of 100, mainly sculptures and adjustments of previous works.
 On Niemeyer's 100th birthday, Russia's president Vladimir Putin awarded him the Order of Friendship.